George Koval: Atomic secrets

 The Specialized Training Program was dissolved in early 1944, as the progress of the war tipped in favor of the Allies; many of the CCNY classmates were transferred to the infantry, while Koval and a dozen others were selected for the Special Engineer Detachment.
 The Detachment was part of the covert project to design, engineer, and fabricate an atomic bomb—an American, Canadian and British initiative known as the Manhattan Project.
-Koval was assigned to Oak Ridge, Tennessee; at the time, Project scientists were researching enriched uranium and plutonium-based bombs, with the Oak Ridge laboratories central to the development of both.
-The Project suffered from a lack of human resources, and asked the Army for technically qualified men.
+Koval was assigned to Oak Ridge, Tennessee; at the time, project scientists were researching enriched uranium and plutonium-based bombs, with the Oak Ridge laboratories central to the development of both.
+The project suffered from a lack of human resources and asked the Army for technically qualified men.

-Koval enjoyed free access to much of Oak Ridge; he was made a "health physics officer", and monitored radiation levels across the facility.
+Koval enjoyed free access to much of Oak Ridge; he was made a "health physics officer" and monitored radiation levels across the facility.
 According to Federal Bureau of Investigation records, the job gave him top-secret security clearance.
-At the time, Project scientists discovered reactor-produced plutonium was too unstable for the intended bomb designs, and that polonium initiators (urchin) were needed for the necessary chain reactions to occur.
+At the time, project scientists discovered reactor-produced plutonium was too unstable for the intended bomb designs, and that polonium initiators (urchin) were needed for the necessary chain reactions to occur.
 Koval was charged by his handlers with watching Oak Ridge's polonium supply to transmit information about it through a Soviet contact named "Clyde".
 His information reached Moscow via coded dispatches, couriers, and the Soviet Embassy.
-Among the intelligence he sent was that Oak Ridge's polonium was being sent to another Project site at Los Alamos National Laboratory.
+Among the intelligence he sent was that Oak Ridge's polonium was being sent to another project site at Los Alamos National Laboratory.

-Koval was transferred from Oak Ridge to a top-secret lab in Dayton, Ohio on June 27, 1945, where polonium initiators were fabricated.
-The world's first atomic bomb was detonated in New Mexico on July 16 of that year.
+Koval was transferred from Oak Ridge to a top-secret lab in Dayton, Ohio, on June 27, 1945, where polonium initiators were fabricated.
+The world's first atomic bomb was detonated in New Mexico on July 16.
 Atomic bombs were dropped on Japan on August 6 and 9.
 The Soviet Union responded by increasing efforts to develop its own atomic bomb.
 While the American Central Intelligence Agency estimated the Soviets would not succeed until 1950–53, the first Soviet atomic bomb was detonated on August 29, 1949.
 The initiator for the plutonium bomb was, according to Russian military officials, "prepared to the 'recipe' provided by military intelligence agent Delmar [Koval]".